mskalaiwani00294-lang/Employee-Database-Management-System-using-MySQL/README.md

 ### Skills

-- SQL
 - MySQL
-- Excel
-- Power BI
-- Python (Learning)

 ---

 ## ⭐ Support

-If you found this project useful, please give it a ⭐ on GitHub.
+If you found this project useful, please consider giving it a ⭐ on GitHub.

 ---

 ## 📜 License

-This project is for educational and learning purposes.
+This project is created for educational and learning purposes.